What exactly is this “Lindy Hop” and swing dancing?

 Yes, our classes run all year round, including some Bank Holidays, except for a couple of weeks’ break at Christmas.
 Keep an eye on the website or Facebook for more details.

 Not in our weekly lessons, but we run occasional workshops where we get professionals to teach air steps in a safe way, so keep a look out for those.
 Note that we don't permit air steps on the social dance floor unless it's in a jam circle or part of a performance or competition, where people nearby can stay out of the way of flying feet.

-Why don’t you teach such-and-such?
+Why don't you teach this thing?